PIH/petl/README.md

 This indicates that the following should happen:

 1. Every day at 6:30am
+2. If the source PIHEMR system has the covid19 component enabled (this "conditional" property is optional)
-2. Drop and create a table called "covid_admission", in SqlServer datasource defined in `${petl.datasourceDir}/sqlserver/openmrs_extractions.yml`, using [create table statement](https://github.com/PIH/openmrs-config-pihemr/blob/master/configuration/pih/petl/jobs/covid19/admission/target.sql) defined in `${petl.jobDir}/covid19/admission/target.sql`
+3. Drop and create a table called "covid_admission", in SqlServer datasource defined in `${petl.datasourceDir}/sqlserver/openmrs_extractions.yml`, using [create table statement](https://github.com/PIH/openmrs-config-pihemr/blob/master/configuration/pih/petl/jobs/covid19/admission/target.sql) defined in `${petl.jobDir}/covid19/admission/target.sql`
-3. Execute the extraction query defined in `${petl.jobDir}/covid19/admission/source.sql` to stream data out of the MySQL datasource defined at `${petl.datasourceDir}/mysql/openmrs.yml`, and into the table created in step 2.
+4. Execute the extraction query defined in `${petl.jobDir}/covid19/admission/source.sql` to stream data out of the MySQL datasource defined at `${petl.datasourceDir}/mysql/openmrs.yml`, and into the table created in step 2.

 NOTE: